IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-fileFormats.md

 ### `_bndl.json` {#subsec:app-chapExampleFilesBndlJSON}

 Compared to the `_DBconfig.json` and `_annot.json` files, the `_bndl.json` format is not part of the `emuDB` database specification.
 Rather, it is part of the `EMU-webApp-websocket-protocol` and is used as a standardized format to transport all the data belonging to a single bundle to the `EMU-webApp`.
 It is not meant as an on-disk file format by rather should generated on-demand by the server implementing the `EMU-webApp-websocket-protocol`.
-A schematic example of a `_bndl.json` file is displayed in Listing \@ref(lst:bndlJSON).
+A schematic example of a `_bndl.json` file is displayed in the listing below.

 <!-- lst:bndlJSON caption="Schematic example of a _bndl.json file" language="json" startFrom="1" -->